CupcakePack/AIO-2024/README.md

 atlantisChanson.cpp.

-If your solution only yields a partial result, add the amount of marks your solution scores between the problem name and the first name, for example tennis25Owen.cpp.
+If your solution only yields a partial result, add the subtask solution scores between the problem name and the first name, for example tennisSubtask1Owen.cpp.
 Otherwise if it scores full marks (100) you do not need to add anything extra.